zachealy1/prop-logic-chatbot/README.md

 ## Logical Laws

-Here are some useful propositional‐logic equivalences (“laws”) that you can test or illustrate with the chatbot.
+Here are some useful propositional‐logic equivalences ("laws") that you can test or illustrate with the chatbot.
 Feel free to experiment by using `tell:` and `ask:` on either side of each equality.

 1. **Commutative laws**